Have you been injured in an accident that was not your fault?

 Quittance's network of knowledgeable legal advisors have decades of experience in securing the highest damages for claimants injured in a road accident in Stockport.

-Road traffic accidents involving vehicles in Stockport are reasonably common with statistics showing a total of 442 accidents (396 slight accidents, 43 serious accidents and 3 fatal accidents) in 2013 in Stockport local authority district.
-In 2014 total accidents had decreased to 405.
+Accidents involving drivers, cyclists, pedestrians and other road users in Stockport are reasonably common.
+Official gov.uk data for 2021 shows there were 278 road accidents in Stockport.
+There were 209 slight accidents, 62 accidents and 7 fatal accidents in 2021.
 Incidents in Stockport in 2013 included road traffic collisions on the dual carriageway of the A6 and B5169 crossroads and on the dual carriageway of the A560 and M60 junction.

 Stockport work accident statistics